Naval Surface Warfare Center

-A Naval Surface Warfare Center (NSWC) is part of the Naval Sea Systems Command (NAVSEA) operated by the United States Navy.
+The Naval Surface Warfare Center (NSWC) is part of the Naval Sea Systems Command (NAVSEA) operated by the United States Navy.
 NAVSEA Warfare Centers supply the technical operations, people, technology, engineering services and products needed to equip and support the Fleet and meet the warfighter's needs.
 The Warfare Centers are the Navy's principal Research, Development, Test and Evaluation (RDT&E) assessment activity for surface ship and submarine systems and subsystems.
 Additionally, the Warfare Centers provide depot maintenance and In-Service Engineering support to ensure that the systems fielded today perform consistently and reliably in the future.

+NSWC Crane "is the world's third-largest naval installation by geographic area and includes all of the roughly 320-hectare Greenwood Lake."

+Locations

-NAVSEA currently operates eight Surface Warfare Centers;
+NAVSEA currently operates eight Surface Warfare Centers: